timdewild/matnimation/README.md

     x(t) = \frac{1}{2}t \sin(t),\quad\quad y(t) = \frac{1}{2}t \cos(t)
 \end{equation}
 ```
-where we take the wavenumber we take the time paramter to be in the range $t\in[0,4\pi]$.
+where the time paramter to be in the range $t\in[0,4\pi]$.
 We want to (a) show the particle at every moment in time and (b) add a trace (line) of the completed part of the trajectory so far.
 We will animate them using the `AnimatedSingleScatter` and `AnimatedTrace` artists, respectively.

 https://github.com/timdewild/matnimation/assets/93600756/50f7ada2-e2df-4224-ab1e-6d708f25f6c0